 In order to find your brand’s voice, you should…

-- Stay True to Your Brand
+a.
+Stay True to Your Brand

 You may tailor your message to different types of audiences, but at the core, you know what’s true for your company.

-- Identify Your Target Audience
+b.
+Identify Your Target Audience

 If you don’t know your target audience and what their likes/dislikes are, you won’t be able to understand your own voice.

 Consider these 5 questions when trying to understand your audience:

 - What do they want?

 - What do they need?